gsiems/pg-api/README.md

 4. There is a testing framework at the database level.

-5. Much of the testing framework (and test cases) is generated using PostgreSQL functions and views on the database metadata.
+5. Much of the testing framework (and test cases) are generated using PostgreSQL functions and views on the database metadata.

 6. It should be possible to copy the contents of this project to a new directory as a starting point for a new database application.
 TODO: should there be a script for initializing a new project?

+7. Recurring development tasks that can be reasonably scripted should be scripted.

-By using convention plus metadata, the intent is to accomplish these goals while:
+By using convention plus metadata, the intent is to accomplish these goals
+while:

 1. Minimizing the amount of rote typing required for creating the database objects.

 2. Leaning into the "Principle of Least Surprise" (PLS) (a.k.a. the ["Principle of Least Astonishment"](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) (POLA)).